How Age, Hormones, and Diet Affect Your Skin

 Your plate is a daily choice for your skin.
 These are the foods that make the biggest difference after 50.

 What you eat shows up on your skin.
 This isn’t a wellness cliche.
-It’s well-supported biology, and it becomes especially true after 50 when your skin’s internal support systems need more nutritional input than they did before.
+It’s well-supported biology, and how age, hormones, and diet affect the skin becomes especially clear after 50, when your skin’s internal support systems need more nutritional input than they did before.

 Sugar and refined carbohydrates are among the most damaging dietary choices for skin aging.
 Through a process called glycation, excess sugar molecules attach to collagen and elastin fibers, making them stiff and brittle.
 This leads directly to loss of firmness, deeper lines, and a dull complexion.
 You don’t have to eliminate sugar, but reducing it consistently makes a visible difference over time.